jenkinsci/piketec-tpt-plugin/README.md

 -   The Junit XML directory is placed in the workspace of the job in case you want to publish the test results to Jenkins.

-## Using only *Execute TPT test cases* and *Execute TPT tests slave* (master slave mode)
+## Using only *Execute TPT test cases* and *Execute TPT tests as a worker for a TPT distributing job* (distributing mode)

-You can configure the *Execute TPT test cases* build step to delegate the work to a slave job by setting the option "Distribute work to TPT slave jobs".
-The slave job must contain a *Execute TPT tests slave* build step.
+You can configure the *Execute TPT test cases* build step to delegate the work to a worker job by setting the option "Distribute work to TPT worker jobs".
+The worker job must contain a *Execute TPT tests as a worker for a TPT distributing job* build step.

-The *Execute TPT test cases* build step will open the specified TPT file, lookup the tests, split them in packages with an equal number of tests and starts for each package a build of the slave job.
+The *Execute TPT test cases* build step will open the specified TPT file, lookup the tests, split them in packages with an equal number of tests and starts for each package a build of the worker job.

-When all slave jobs are finished the *Execute TPT test cases* build step will copy the test data into its workspace.
+When all worker job build are finished the *Execute TPT test cases* build step will copy the test data into its workspace.
 The job will now generate an overall report and If you configured the job for publishing via JUnit the JUNit XML files.

 Make sure:

--   Only one slave job build runs on a node at any given time.
+-   Only one worker job build runs on a node at any given time.
 -   The TPT software is installed on the computers where tests should be run.
 -   All 3^(rd) party tools needed on the Jenkins node where the job will